xzel23/cabe/README.md

 Issues
 ------

-- For technical reasons, parameters to constructor calls cannot be checked before the super constructor is run.
-This may lead to spotbugs complaining about unnecessary null checks.
 - When building cabe under Windows, make sure the TERM variable is set correctly for your system or text output will look garbled.
 For Git Bash, use `export TERM=cygwin`.